ahmetfikriyildiz/E-Commerce-API/README.md

 # 🛒 Basic Online Store

 This is a full-stack e-commerce web application built with **ASP.NET Core Web API** and **React**.
 It allows users to browse products, add items to their cart, and place orders.
-Admin users can manage products through a basic panel.
+Admin users can manage products through a basic panel..

 ---